tamraj-93/chakra/README.md

 # Chakra - SLM AI Assistant

-A comprehensive AI assistant for Service Level## Development Status
+A comprehensive AI assistant for Service Level Agreement (SLA) management, now with Retrieval-Augmented Generation (RAG) capabilities for more accurate and contextually relevant recommendations.

+## Development Status

 ### Implemented
 - Backend API structure with FastAPI